 One thing I tell Daniel, now that he is in college, is that no matter his level of success, he must remember to be humble.

-think my son has chosen a good career.
+I think my son has chosen a good career.
 He has everything to be a journalist.
 From a very young age, he has enjoyed talking in front of people, doing research and other things.

 When I saw Daniel receive his diploma at his high school graduation, I felt so many emotions.
 I was so proud of him and proud of myself because I was able to put my child through school with the help of God and CFCA.
 It’s a nice feeling.
-It is an experience that I will never forget, to see all
+It is an experience that I will never forget, to see all our effort and sacrifices reflected in that diploma, reflected in him.

 The moment I enjoyed the most during his graduation was when he called me to walk him up to receive his diploma and to see him actually receive it.
 It was great.
 (Ed. note: In El Salvador, parents walk their children to the podium and wait while they receive the diploma.)